ESOP Fiduciary Duties

 Of course, the trustee is not directly responsible for the increase of the employer stock investment.
-The ESOP fiduciary has no control or responsibility over whether or not the investment increases in value.
+The trustee has no actual control or responsibility over whether the investment increases in value.
 That responsibility rests with the success of the business and with its management.
 As with any business enterprise, there are numerous risks (both internal and external) that are beyond the investor’s influence.
-Hence, the ESOP trustee is not a guarantor of the success of the subject business or of its investment value.
+Hence, the ESOP trustee is not a guarantor of the success of the subject business or its investment value.

-Naturally, the ESOP trustee may not feel compelled to take action if the business condition is viewed as being temporary or cyclical in nature.
+Naturally, the ESOP trustee may not feel compelled to act if the business condition is viewed as being temporary.